bufbuild-ru/docs/docs/breaking/overview/index.md

 $ buf breaking --against 'https://github.com/foo/bar.git'
 ```

-It only clones the single commit at the `HEAD` of the branch, so even for large repositories, this should be quick.For remote locations that require authentication, see [HTTPS Authentication](../../reference/inputs/#https) and [SSH Authentication](../../reference/inputs/#ssh) for details.
+It only clones the single commit at the `HEAD` of the branch, so even for large repositories, this should be quick.

+For remote locations that require authentication, see [HTTPS Authentication](../../reference/inputs/#https) and [SSH Authentication](../../reference/inputs/#ssh) for details.

 #### Using tags